Trott/remark-lint-prohibited-strings/README.md

   ```

 `no` is a string specifying the string you wish to prohibit.
 Regular expression
 characters are respected.
+If `no` is omitted but `yes` is supplied, then the
+`no` string will be inferred to be any case-insensitive match of the `yes`
+string that is not a case-sensitive match of the `yes` string.
+In other words,
+`{ yes: 'foo' }` means that _foo_ is permitted, but _Foo_ and _FOO_ are
+prohibited.

-`yes` is a string specifying what someone will be told to use instead.
-It is
+`yes` is an optional string specifying what someone will be told to use instead
-optional.
+of the matched `no` value.

 `ignoreNextTo` is a string that will make a prohibited string allowable if it
 appears next to that string.
 For example, in the configuration above, _gatsby_